Abblix/Templates/ReactTemplate/README.md

    dotnet run
    ```

-   This will start the ASP.NET Core server and the Vite development server.
+   This will start the ASP.NET Core backend and the Vite development server.
 You can access the application in your browser at `http://localhost:5000`.

 ## Project Structure